faljse/Start.jar/README.md

 DefaultFile=index.html
 ```

 Each option should be placed on it's own line.
-Parameter and value is separated with `=` sign.
+Parameters and values are separated with `=` sign.
 No spaced allowed.

 **Available parameters:**